corsfix/docs/src/content/docs/cors-proxy/api.md

 You can get your API key from the dashboard.
 To use it, pass it to the `x-corsfix-key` header.

 Note that using an API key on the client side exposes it publicly.
 Only use this method if domain whitelisting isn't an option.

+## Lite Plan

+For users on the Lite plan, the URL for the proxy is `lite.corsfix.com`.